 NC BoS coordinates and implements a comprehensive system to address homeless issues in its 79 county area.
-As a Continuum of Care, NC BoS is responsible for four main areas:
+As a CoC, NC BoS is responsible for four main areas:

 - 1. Administering NC BoS governance and working committees - 2.
 Submitting funding applications - 3.
 Coordinating data collection and assessment - 4.
 Planning for the future of the CoC a.
 BoS STEERING COMMITTEE